DEP reaches consent order and agreement with Westmoreland Sanitary Landfill

-The Pennsylvania Department of Environmental Protection has negotiated a consent order and agreement with Westmoreland Sanitary Landfill.
+The state Department of Environmental Protection has negotiated a consent order and agreement with Westmoreland Sanitary Landfill in Rostraver Township.

-The agreement requires Rostraver Township-based landfill to pay a $24,000 civil penalty and take several corrective actions.
+The agreement requires the landfill to pay a $24,000 civil penalty and take several corrective actions, including minimizing leachate generation by reducing the working face of the active uncovered area where precipitation permeates through the landfill waste and submitting a permit for modification application to authorize trucking of leachate on a temporary basis while the landfill pursues DEP approval to install equipment to treat and evaporate leachate,

-Days later, Fayette County District Attorney Richard Bower and Washington County District Attorney Eugene Vittone obtained a temporary injunction from the Fayette County Court of Common Pleas to immediately stop leachate from being discharged into the Monongahela River.
+The landfill owners also agreed to submit documentation to DEP of agreements and authorizations for the treatment facilities currently accepting its leachate.

-The landfill has been transporting its leachate via tanker truck to other treatment facilities in Pennsylvania and Ohio since then, according to the DEP.
+The landfill has been transporting its leachate via tanker truck to Altoona Water Authority – Westerly Wastewater Treatment Facility in Duncansville; Eastern Ohio Regional Wastewater Authority in Bellaire, Ohio; City of Alliance Municipal Sanitary Authority in Alliance, Ohio; and Seneca Landfill, Inc. in Butler County, according to the DEP.

-The DEP said the agreement requires the landfill to minimize leachate generation by reducing the working face of the active uncovered area where precipitation permeates through the landfill waste, submit a permit modification application to authorize trucking of leachate on a temporary basis while the landfill pursues DEP approval to install equipment to treat and evaporate leachate, and submit documentation to DEP of agreements and authorizations for the treatment facilities currently accepting its leachate along with notification if those facilities should change prior to DEP approving a modified leachate management plan.
+Westmoreland Sanitary spokeswoman Ro Rozier welcomed the consent order, saying the landfill was “pleased” with its terms and conditions.

-Neither Belle Vernon Municipal Authority nor Westmoreland Sanitary Landfill could be immediately reached for comment.
+“Under the terms and conditions of this agreement, Westmoreland Sanitary Landfill has committed to investing substantial amounts of capital to purchase and install technology and equipment capable of treating and evaporating the leachate generated from the landfill on site,” Rozier said.
+“We are confident that our plan for onsite treatment and evaporation will resolve the landfill’s recent leachate disposal issues.”

 (0) comments